Inside the GVGH

 The next stage, once that ‘proof of concept’ has been delivered, is for GVGH to identify a partner to further develop the vaccine – either partnering with GSK or with an external organisation better equipped to take the vaccine forward.

 Funding for the GVGH research projects comes from GSK, but also from a range of external private and public funding bodies which share the risk of developing new vaccines for these priority disease or neglected diseases.

 In 2010, GVGH achieved its first major milestone, when bringing a new candidate typhoid vaccine to clinical trials within two years.
-In 2013, with proof-of concept complete, GVGH licensed the vaccine candidate to Indian vaccine specialist Biological E to continue its development and the candidate vaccine has now been submitted for licensure in India.
-If approved, this would allow for the new vaccine to be submitted for WHO pre-qualification, which could mean future wider availability in developing countries through Global organisations like GAVI, the Global Vaccine Alliance.
+In 2013, with proof-of concept complete, GVGH licensed the vaccine candidate to Indian vaccine specialist Biological E to continue its development.
+And in early 2020 the Indian health regulatory authorities approved the vaccine for manufacture making it the first vaccine born in the GVGH’s labs and brought to market through an effective partnership.
+This will also allow it to be submitted for WHO pre-qualification, which could mean future wider availability in developing countries through global organisations like GAVI, the Global Vaccine Alliance.